Welcome to Truth Community Church

 As those who have been redeemed by the Lord Jesus Christ, we treasure the Word He gave us.
 We believe Christ builds His church when we honor His authority by teaching the Bible to His people (Matthew 28:18–20), and we take seriously the exhortation to “preach the Word” regardless of circumstance or trend (2 Timothy 4:2).
 This is evident in our simple motto: “Teaching God’s People God’s Word.”

 Because it is the Word of God, Scripture is our highest authority.
 It is our view of Scripture, and of the One who wrote it, that shapes our worship.
 Our services are characterized by doctrinally rich hymns and extensive, verse-by-verse expository preaching.
 Currently, we are walking through Ephesians on Sunday mornings, and are studying the Psalms at our midweek service.
 We believe that when Christ is exalted through the faithful preaching of His Word, God strengthens, equips, and blesses His people, and ultimately saves the lost.

 It’s not complicated.
 We just go back to the Bible.

 If that stirs your heart, come visit us.
-You might find a home at Truth Community Fellowship.
+You might find you belong at Truth Community Church.
 We love Christ, we love each other, and we always have room for one more.
-You’ll find a warm welcome from all of us.
+You’ll find a warm greeting from all of us.